 Following a relaxing evening spent watching satellite TV, the next day I set in motion my plan to tackle the dirt road north to Cabo Pulmo National Park.

 Although this road is challenging in spots and a modicum of off-road experience is needed, for the most part it is a good to decent track.
 Except in one spot – in early November 2017 a significant water hazard existed just north of Los Frailes and flooded the road for a quarter mile with a foot of standing water.
-This is the intelligence I received earlier from locals that caused me to alter my route plan.
+It turns out this is the intelligence I received earlier from locals that caused me to alter my route plan.

 Pushing Further Off-the-Grid – Cabo Pulmo

 I sat here a moment and pondered my next move.
 True, I had watched as a local got through this without problems.
 But what if I’m not so lucky and I need to wade out to a local ranchito for assistance?
 After all, the Auto Club of America isn’t a phone call away for towing.
-I work up courage and another follow a local through.
+I soon work up courage and follow another local through.

 After my success, a little bit beyond this waterlogged section I find probably the premier beach along this coast, Los Arbolitos.
 It attracts many to rough it with tent camping and primitive toilets and showers.
 This is the Baja I remember best with it’s long, empty, desolate stretches of undeveloped coastal wildness.